-kaia rose - creator, director, producer, editor
+kaia rose - creator, director, producer, lead editor

 eric mann - producer, director of photography, editor

 Eric is the CEO of Unreel Films, LLC in New York City.
 Since its founding in 2013, he has produced, directed, written, edited, and directed the cinematography of hundreds of projects including SAG Short Films, promo videos, music and dance videos, pilots, documentaries, and more.
 He has successfully crowd-funded three films: his short documentary Behind the Mirror (2017), the feature documentary Just Go (2015), and the SAG Film Alistair’s Wednesday (2015) starring Grizz Chapman from 30 Rock.

 Nicole is deeply concerned about climate change, which inspired her to obtain an M.A. in Climate and Society from Columbia University.
 She is currently working for Professor James Hansen as the program coordinator of the Earth Institute’s program on Climate Science, Awareness and Solutions.
 She also co-leads the NYC chapter of Citizens’ Climate Lobby, a group that advocates for carbon fee and dividend legislation.
 She is committed to helping others find their voice and empowering them to contribute towards climate solutions.